Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-004-redundant-mirror-image.md

 ## Purpose
 * Learn to identify the `Redundant Mirror Image` smell.
-* Understand which complications arise from having empty step definitions and how to spot them.
+* Recognize the pattern of duplication even though the expressions are asymmetric.

 ## Your Task
-Within the `Customer.feature` file there is a `Then` step that does not do anything.
-Find at least one such step definition and implement the correct assertion.
+Within the step implementation are two steps with a similar implemention but an asymmetric expression.
+Find those steps and merge the expressions.

 ## Solution

 === "Hints"
     ??? tip "Hint A"
-        * You are looking for a `Then` step that is verifying if a customer was created successfully.
+        * You are looking for two `When` steps that are creating a customer with exactly the same implementation.

     ??? tip "Hint B"
-        * The relevant step is `Then the customer creation should be successful`.
+        * The relevant steps are `When the customer is created` and `When an invalid customer is created`.
-        * Look at the implementation of the code in te step definition.
+        * Think about how to merge the code in the step implementation.

-    ??? tip "Hint C"
-        * The relevant step is `Then the customer creation should be successful`.
-        * The step definition is an empty function that does not do anything.
-        * Think of what it should actually do and implement the correct assertion.

     ??? tip "Step by Step Walkthrough"
-        * The relevant step is `Then the customer creation should be successful`.
+        * The relevant steps are `When the customer is created` and `When an invalid customer is created`.
-        * The step definition is an empty function that does not do anything.
-        * The function should implement an assertion of the error field.
-        * Assert that the error field (e.g. `this.error` in java or `t.err` in go) is null.
+        * Move the expression `When an invalid customer is created` to the implementation of `When the customer is created`.
+        * Rename the name of the function to something more general.
+        * Remove the code of `When an invalid customer is created`.